Highly experienced specialist sonographer | Relaxed and comfortable private ultrasound clinic

 Receiving the results of your ultrasound scan

-Your sonographer will explain the images that appear on the screen and will answer any questions you may have.
-She will allow plenty of time to discuss your scan, and will also advise you on any further tests or specialist appointments that you may need next.
+We will discuss your results with you and answer any questions you may have about your ultrasound scan.
+We always allow plenty of time during the appointment, so you don’t feel rushed, and we will advise you on any further tests or specialist appointments that you may need next.

 If you are having a pregnancy scan you will be given a link to your images, so that you can share them and download them.